daveliepmann/from-java-to-clojure/README.md

 ```

 #### Clojure
-It's somewhat unusual to conditionally define a var in Clojure, because it's quite imperative.
-To be idiomatic Clojure we'd just inline the `when-not` and omit the name `length`.
+It's somewhat unusual to conditionally define a var in Clojure because it's quite imperative.
+To be Clojure-idiomatic, we'd just inline the `when-not` and omit the name `length`.

 So technically a straight port would be:
 ```clojure